 The T2Candida Panel was used to assess for the presence of disease and continuation of antifungal therapy, despite negative blood cultures.

-Rapid molecular diagnostics such as T2MR technology may help with prognosis of invasive candidiasis.
-For our case, the T2Candida Panel was utilized upon follow up to assess clearance of candidemia along with clinical symptoms.
+Rapid molecular diagnostics such as T2MR technology may help with the prognosis of invasive candidiasis.
+For our case, the T2Candida Panel was utilized upon follow-up to assess clearance of candidemia along with clinical symptoms.

-A 69-year-old man with history of testicular cancer, chronic kidney disease, anemia, gangrenous gallbladder, status post cholecystectomy, hypertension, hyperlipidemia, type 2 diabetes mellitus, paroxysmal atrial fibrillation, heart failure with reduced ejection fraction and implantable cardioverter defibrillator (ICD), and aortic valve disease s/p mechanical aortic valve replacement who presented with fatigue, fever, diarrhea, emesis, febrile to 102.3 degree Fahrenheit with a blood pressure of 93/43 mm Hg, heart rate of 64 bpm, and respiratory rate of 18 breaths/min.
+A 69-year-old man with a history of testicular cancer, chronic kidney disease, anemia, gangrenous gallbladder, status post cholecystectomy, hypertension, hyperlipidemia, type 2 diabetes mellitus, paroxysmal atrial fibrillation, heart failure with reduced ejection fraction and implantable cardioverter-defibrillator (ICD), and aortic valve disease s/p mechanical aortic valve replacement who presented with fatigue, fever, diarrhea, emesis, febrile to 102.3 degrees Fahrenheit with a blood pressure of 93/43 mm Hg, heart rate of 64 bpm, and respiratory rate of 18 breaths/min.

 Evaluation and Treatment Decision

 Initially diagnosed with Candida parapsilosis bloodstream infection and treated with liposomal amphotericin B at 5 mg/kg/day.
 After developing acute kidney injury, therapy was changed to micafungin 150 mg intravenous (IV) daily.

 Repeat blood cultures continued to grow Candida parapsilosis 10 days after admission.
 A trans-esophageal echocardiogram (TEE) revealed fibrin stranding on the mechanical aortic valve.
 Due to his multiple comorbidities, he was not deemed safe for surgical intervention.